gaylemcclure/horiseon-homework-1/README.md

 ## Description

-I updated the HTML file to include more Semantic HTML tags, correct ordering of elements, and correct usage of icons and images.
+This SEO marketing agency has updated their webpage to include more semantic HTML elements, correct ordering of elements, and functional images and icons, all increasing their ability to reach a bigger audience.

 ## Installation